The Mind Parasites

 The Mind Parasites is a science fiction horror novel by English author Colin Wilson.
 It was published by Arkham House in 1967 in an edition of 3,045 copies.
 It was Wilson's first and only book published by Arkham House.

-The book is based on H. P. Lovecraft's Cthulhu Mythos.
+The book is developed within H. P. Lovecraft's Cthulhu Mythos.

 Publication history

 In his introduction to The Philosopher's Stone (1969), Wilson explained how he wrote The Mind Parasites at the urging of August Derleth.
 Wilson had earlier written an essay explaining his admiration for Lovecraft as a thinker or conceptualist, while also expressing a dislike for Lovecraft's prose as ungainly and ponderous.
 Derleth replied to Wilson, offering a friendly challenge to write a narrative exploring Lovecraft's themes.
 Wilson took up the challenge, and Derleth published the first American edition of The Philosopher's Stone.